top of page

 Burnout has increased to record levels and it's killing us.
 I see it everyday.

-Seeing the future of organisations become overworked, overwhelmed and over busy hit me.
+Seeing the future of organisations become overworked, overwhelmed and over busy hit him.
 Hard.
 These people were supposed to help us all with the challenges of today and tomorrow.
 They were supposed to lead the next generation.
 They were supposed to be healthy wives, husbands, parents, sons, daughters, brothers, sisters, partners, friends.
 Pillars in their communities.
-Instead they just ended up just being busy all the time, stuck in a loop of fighting virtual fires, going to meetings and wading their way through their email inbox.
+Instead they just ended up just being busy all the time, stuck in a loop of fighting virtual fires, going to unnecessary meetings and reacting to the latest and loudest thing in their inbox.

-So I now support individuals, teams and organisations be less busy and have more impact by providing the tools and awareness to implement a unique approach to simplify their personal and professional lives.
+So he now supports individuals, teams and organisations be less busy and have more impact by providing the tools and awareness to implement a unique approach to simplify their personal and professional lives.

 Our personal and professional lives are rapidly evolving, yet we still seem stuck fire fighting, reacting and using old tools to tackle new challenges.
 All whilst over consuming, over thinking and over working.
 We now need to find more sustainable ways live and work simpler in order to make a bigger difference in the world.

-The words of my experiences and teachings have touched thousands of lives in over 50 countries and have been featured on prominent business and lifestyle platforms such as Marie Claire, HR Magazine, LifeHack and global chart topping podcasts like Private Parts, Law of Attraction Changed My Life, Power Hour and I Wish They Knew.
-I've talked at festivals, wellbeing events, financial institutions and consultancy firms across the UK and beyond sharing the message that the way to prevent burnout and sustainable modern success, in an ever changing chaotic world, is perfecting the art of letting go.
+The words of his experiences and teachings have touched thousands of lives in over 50 countries and have been featured on prominent business and lifestyle platforms such as Marie Claire, HR Magazine, LifeHack and global chart topping podcasts like Private Parts, Law of Attraction Changed My Life, Power Hour and I Wish They Knew.
+He's talked at festivals, wellbeing events, organisations and associations across the UK and beyond sharing the message that the way to gain sustainable modern success is perfecting the art of simplifying.

 - I was once voted 'best legs' at a football tournament.
-It was 1997 but still counts.
+It was 1997 but still counts I think.

 - I was a radio DJ for 5 years and got warned multiple times for swearing live on air